Apollo–Soyuz: Commemorations

 The United States Postal Service issued the Apollo–Soyuz commemorative stamps, honoring the United States–Soviet link up in space, on 15 July 1975, the day of the launch.

 The remaining crew's most recent reunion was on 16 July 2010, when Leonov, Kubasov, Stafford, and Brand met at an Omega timepiece store in New York City.
 All except Leonov participated in a public roundtable that evening.
 Omega had produced several watches to be used on the mission.

 Monument

-A large Soyuz–Apollo monument was constructed outside TsUP (the Soviet, later Russian space control center) in Moscow.
+A large Soyuz–Apollo monument was constructed outside the Soviet (now Russian) space control center RKA Mission Control Center (Russian acronym: TsUP) in Moscow.
 It consisted of a metal scale model of Earth overarched by an arc terminating in the joined Soyuz–Apollo spacecraft.
 It was damaged when a vehicle collided with it in the late 1990s, and was removed for repairs.

 Mission Control Center

 The mission control room that hosted the Americans in Korolyov, Russia, was preserved as a memorial to the Soyuz–Apollo mission.